SoftUni-Internal/interactive-content/EN/01-Arrays/01-Arrays.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/02.Java-Fundamentals-Arrays/EN/02-Java-Fundamentals-Arrays-5-working-with-arrays-and-demo-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Arrays are used for storing multiple values in a single variable, instead of declaring separate variables for each value.
+Arrays are used to store multiple values in a single variable, instead of declaring separate variables for each one.

-Arrays have a fixed size.
+They have a fixed size.
 This means they cannot be resized.

-Elements are always of the **same type**.
+Their elements can only be of the **same data type**.

 Indexes of an array are numbered from **0** to the **length - 1**.